ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Setting rpath in setuid/setgid programs can lead to privilege escalation under conditions where untrusted libraries loaded via a set rpath are executed as part of the privileged program.
 While setuid/setgid binaries ignore environmental overrides to search path (such as `LD_PRELOAD`, `LD_LIBRARY_PATH` etc.) rpath within such binaries can provide an attacker with equivalent capabilities to manipulate the dependency search paths.

-[^10]: Kerrisk, Michael.
-Building and Using Shared Libraries on Linux, Shared Libraries: The Dynamic Linker. <https://man7.org/training/download/shlib_dynlinker_slides.pdf>
+[^Kerrisk23]: Kerrisk, Michael, [Building and Using Shared Libraries on Linux, Shared Libraries: The Dynamic Linker](https://man7.org/training/download/shlib_dynlinker_slides.pdf), man7.org, February 2023.

 ---